jgontrum/spacy-api-docker/README.md

 Flask based REST API for spaCy, the great and fast NLP framework.
 Supports the English and German language models and returns the analysis structured by sentences and by token.

-Please note that currently the dependency trees are not returned.
+Please note that currently the dependency trees and word vectors are not being returned.

 ## New in version 0.2
 - Updated to spaCy 1.2.0